 Museum Collection: Neolithic Flint Implements

-The Neolithic Period (New Stone Age) was marked by the first introduction of farming, both in growing crops and keeping domesticated animals.
+The Neolithic Period (New Stone Age, roughly from 4000 to 2500 BC) was marked by the first introduction of farming, both in growing crops and keeping domesticated animals.
 Large areas of the country were cleared of ancient woodland to make fields, but hunting and gathering still went on.
 Metal tools were not yet available and the Neolithic people made tools from flint and polished stone axes were traded widely.

-No settlement sites or burials have yet been found in the Bradford Hundred area, but flint implements are not unusual.
+No settlement sites or burials have yet been found in the Bradford Hundred area, but small flint implements and the cores from which they have been struck are not uncommon.

 .